-The Committee on the Prevention of Money Laundering (PMB) is a standing committee established by the Board of Directors that makes decisions about the sustainability of a business relationship or the approval of the establishment of a business relationship that involve customers concerned with the arising of specific money laundering risks.
+The Money Laundering Prevention Committee (PMB) is a standing committee established by the Board of Directors that makes decisions about the sustainability of a business relationship or the approval of the establishment of a business relationship that involve customers concerned with the arising of specific money laundering risks.

-Members of the Committee on the Prevention of Money Laundering
+Money Laundering Prevention Committee

-Chairman Dr. Bálint Csere
+Chairman Dr. István Gresa

 Deputy Chairman Gábor Bucsek